 To make this point easy to understand, we will take Facebook as an example.
 The organic reach has been failing since 2013 as it focuses non-stop on promoting users’ content for the News Feed.
 For brands, it’s Pay-To-Play

 The same problem happens with Google as SEO is only getting more difficult as time progresses.
-To increase your rank to the top 10 in a fiercely competitive environment, you’re forced to pay – whether through link building or through Google Ads.
+To increase your rank to the top 10 in a fiercely competitive environment, you’re forced to pay – whether through a link building service or through Google Ads.
 Apparently, those costs are growing.

 How to build a successful email marketing campaign for eCommerce